abajwa-hw/ambari-workshops/README.md

 ## Ambari Extensibility via Stacks, Views and Blueprints Workshop

 These demos are part of a webinar on Ambari.
-Slides and webinar recording available at http://hortonworks.com/partners/learn/ Blog article on the topics presented in the webinar is available [here](http://hortonworks.com/blog/apache-ambari-technical-workshop/)
+- Slides and webinar recording available at http://hortonworks.com/partners/learn/
+- Blog article on the topics presented in the webinar is available [here](http://hortonworks.com/blog/apache-ambari-technical-workshop/)

-A higher level write up of the direction of Ambari extensibility is available [here](http://hortonworks.com/blog/future-apache-ambari/)
+- A higher level blog about the direction of Ambari extensibility is available [here](http://hortonworks.com/blog/future-apache-ambari/)

 **Want to suggest a custom Ambari service or view?
 Suggest [here](https://github.com/abajwa-hw/ambari-workshops/issues)**